solarslurpi/OG-GrowBuddy/pages/cam_buddy.md

 ```
 The above shows logging when the timelapse photo was taken.
 I included several "snapshots" where camBuddy failed to take the image.
 VERY useful!
 I'm not fixing anything at this point because camBuddy readjusts and keeps going.
+## OTA
+There are several OTA methods available for ESP32 boards.
+After trial and error, I ended up using the [AsynccElegantOTA Library as recommended by Ruis Santos](https://randomnerdtutorials.com/esp32-ota-over-the-air-arduino/).
+I register the OTA server on port 91.
+OTA update is accessed by going to the URL `cambuddy:91/update` (note: the name of your ESP32 may be different.
+My code uses the name cambuddy).
+I'm not thrilled to be running two services - the web service on port 80 and the update service on port 90 - however, this was the most expedient way to get everything working.

 # Setup
 ## FTP Server